 Integrated Multi-purpose infrastructure Development Corporation for Ladakh Background Consequent upon re-organisation of the erstwhile State of Jammu and Kashmir as per the Jammu and Kashmir Reorganisation Act, 2019, the Union Territory of Ladakh (without Legislature) came into existence on 31.10.2019.
 An Advisory Committee was constituted under section 85 of the Jammu and Kashmir Reorganization Act, 2019 for making recommendations regarding the apportionment of the assets and lia

 Grants for Urban Local Bodies The Department of Expenditure, Ministry of Finance has released an amount of Rs.
-685.80 crore to 4 States for providing grants to the Urban Local Bodies (ULBs).
+685.80 crores to 4 States for providing grants to the Urban Local Bodies (ULBs).
 Out of this, an amount of Rs.494 crore has been released to Uttar Pradesh, Rs.110.20 crore to Gujarat, Rs.
 74.80 crore to Jharkhand and Rs.6.80 crore to Mizoram.
 Grants for Urban Local Bodies have been released as per the recommendations of the 15th Finance Commission.
-They are aimed a
+They are aimed

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.